SALVAGE SPACE: OPPOSED ATTRIBUTE SCORE TEST

 Complex Success

-Opposed Tasks can result in more complex sitations and possible results if desired:
+Opposed Tasks can result in more complex situations and possible results if desired:

 Attacker Succeeds, Defender Succeeds